AkolyVongdala/Info201-Final-Project-News-Source-Analysis/README.md

 ###### Analysis Questions
 **How does the factualness of a post correlate with its popularity?**

-  This question is significant because if there is a correlation between factualness and popularity, the relationship would reveal what people care about when finding their news.
-Popular news gets shared across many platforms, is talked about more and becomes more influential.
-It is important to be conscientious of what news is allowed to become influential, that is why we need to analyze the factualness of posts with its popularity.
-When looking at popularity we will analyze both the number of shares and the number of engagements.

 **Do “mainstream” news sources post more factual articles than hyperpartisan news sources?**

-  It is important to determine if “mainstream” news sources are more factual than hyperpartisan news sources because generally follow news sources with similar political stances as their own.
-This question is intentionally broad to capture the overall trend of different news sources.
-But it would also be interesting to analyze specific news sources’ factualness against each other.

-  It is important to determine if “mainstream” news sources are more factual than hyperpartisan news sources because generally follow news sources with similar political stances as their own.
-This question is intentionally broad to capture the overall trend of different news sources.
-But it would also be interesting to analyze specific news sources’ factualness against each other.

 **Are certain media types of posts less factual?**

-  It is necessary to know if certain media types of posts tend to be less factual because this information can help people make informed decisions about what news to trust.
-While this may seem like a small discovery, knowing this would help keep readers more aware when reading news posts.
-We will also analyze which media types are shared more and how that relates to its factualness.